rockneurotiko/Awesome-Config/README.rst

 Awesome WM Copycats
 =====
-A collection of heavy modded themes for Awesome WM 3.5+ The main rc.lua had already modified by myself.
+A collection of heavy modded themes for Awesome WM 3.5+
 ---------

 Beware!
 They're more awesome than they appear, it's just they're shy.